electricimp/BQ25895M/README.md

 # BQ25895M #
 The [BQ25895M](http://www.ti.com/lit/ds/symlink/bq25895m.pdf) is switch mode battery charge management and system power path management device for single cell Li-Ion and Li-polymer batteries.
 It supports high input voltage fast charging and communicates over an I2C serial interface.

+**To add this library to your project, add the following to the top of your device code:**

+`#require "BQ25895M.lib.nut:1.0.0"`

 ## Class Usage ##

 ### Constructor: BQ25895M(*i2cBus [,i2cAddress]*) ###